-In order to understand what non-binary is let’s start with basic definitions and distinguishing factors between assigned sex and gender identity:
+In order to understand what it means for some people to be nonbinary, it’s important to start with basic definitions and distinguishing factors between assigned sex and gender identity:

-It is important to note that non-binary gender identities are not ‘new identities’ or new concepts and have been recognized throughout the world for a very long time.
-Folks who identify as non-binary may use pronouns outside of the binary such as they/them.
-However, there are many other gender-neutral pronouns and pronoun combinations (such as he/they, she/they) that people use so it’s always best to ask what someone’s pronouns are when initiating a conversation for the first time.
+It is important to note that nonbinary genders are not new concepts and have been recognized throughout the world for a very long time.
+Nonbinary people use varied pronouns, so it’s always best to ask what someone’s pronouns are when meeting someone for the first time.

-Transitioning/aligning as a non-binary person can be medical (taking hormones, getting surgery) or non-medical (using different pronouns, binding, changing hair or clothing style).
-Since gender is a spectrum someone who identifies as non-binary, genderqueer, agender etc. may express their gender neutrally, masculine, feminine, a combination of all or some of these.
-Despite current standards of care, there is flexibility in one’s medical alignment which is what Dr. Mosser wants to shed light on.
+Some non-binary people pursue medical interventions like going on hormones or getting surgery.
+Others will bind or tuck, cut or change their hairstyle, use different pronouns, or go by a different name.
+Some people will do a combination of all of these, or none of them at all.
+Since gender is a spectrum, someone who identifies as non-binary, genderqueer, agender, etc. may express their gender in neutral, masculine, or feminine ways, or some combination of all or none of these expressions.
+Despite current standards of care, there is flexibility in one’s medical alignment, which is what we hope to shed light on and affirm.

-With over 1,000 top surgeries completed as of 2018, Dr. Mosser has a great deal of perspective on the variance of body types and the different outcomes patients may desire.
-With this knowledge comes a deeper understanding of what people may consider as having a binary (male or female) or non-binary (not strictly male or female) appearing surgical result.
+With over 2,500 top surgeries completed as of December 2021, our surgeons have a great deal of perspective on the variance of body types and the different outcomes patients may desire.